itsAnyTime/Exercises/Exercises/sass_helpers/README.md

 Create a mixin that when included adds a fade in animation that makes the element appear and scale.
 Animation should keep going forever, alternating its direction.
-I should be able to use the mixing like so:
+It should be able to use the mixing like so:

 ```scss
     .box {